-The field of engineering increasingly requires a global perspective.
-Opportunities exist for students to study in a variety of countries.
-Students often take major and university requirements during their studies abroad, so the international experience need not delay a student's progress toward graduation.
-Students interested in studying abroad should contact the Engineering Education Abroad office as early as possible.
+The field of engineering increasingly requires global perspective.
+Education abroad provides unparalleled cultural learning experiences that can strengthen academic goals, fit degree requirements, while providing opportunities for students to study in a variety of countries.
+Students interested in education abroad should contact the Engineering Education Abroad office as early as possible.